 - Improving customer relationships.

 First of all, the IoT equipment used by the LOTT SW solution is designed to be installed on a wide range of meters and metering devices, thus enabling operators to capitalize on their return on investments already made and also reduce acquisition costs.
-The Datanet solution is designed to provide maximum scalability – the sdtandard version can monitor up to 25,000 water meters, flowmeters, pressure gauges, water level and water meters, etc., but also offers the possibility of expansion to a larger number of equipment.
+The Datanet solution is designed to provide maximum scalability – the standard version can monitor up to 25,000 water meters, flowmeters, pressure gauges, water level, and water meters, etc., but also offers the possibility of expansion to a higher number of equipment.

 Information provided by the Datanet solution allows water companies, on one hand, to track real-time network losses and any event requiring field intervention and, on the other hand, to streamline preventive maintenance operations, controlling the possible risks.
 This, overall, ensures a substantial increase in operational efficiency and consistent savings.
 LOTT SW also contributes to optimizing decision-making processes, enabling operators to take appropriate network modernization measures based on actual field information and development needs.

 As we previously mentioned, LOTT SW has a number of specific competitive advantages that differentiate it from other existing solutions on the market.
-First of all, the IoT equipments developed and produced by Datanet have a low purchase and operating price and are extremely reliable.
+First of all, the IoT equipment developed and produced by Datanet has a low purchase and operating price and is extremely reliable.
 The terminals do not require maintenance work, they are designed to operate for 5 years without any intervention, and do not require an external power supply nor connection to other data transmission cables.
-All of these features make installment and configuration a swift process, contributing to a reduced implementation time and fast start of operation.
+All of these features make installment and configuration a swift process, contributing to reduced implementation time and the fast start of the operation.

-Last but not least, LOTT SW has the advantage that it’s already in use by water and wasterwater companies, that use it for remote consumption measurement, leakage detection, loss detection and identification of fraud attempts.
+Last but not least, LOTT SW has the advantage that it’s already in use by water and wastewater companies, that use it for remote consumption measurement, leakage detection, loss detection, and identification of fraud attempts.
 This allows companies interested in adopting the solution to request a pilot test by Datanet specialists.

 So if you wish to see an IoT solution already at work and find out what real gains can be achieved, contact us at firstname.lastname@example.org